Keyboard shortcuts

 Template Structure

-• crates/binding/ - Rust binding implementation
+• crates/binding/ - Your Rust code that extends Rspack's functionality

-• Cargo.toml, package.json - Package configurations
+• Cargo.toml, package.json - Package definitions

 Tech Stack: Rust, JavaScript/TypeScript, Node.js, Cargo, pnpm, GitHub Actions